openstack/nova/doc/source/install/get-started-compute.rst

   For more information, see the ``conductor`` section in the :doc:`/configuration/config`.

-``nova-consoleauth`` daemon
-  Authorizes tokens for users that console proxies provide.
-See ``nova-novncproxy`` and ``nova-xvpvncproxy``.
-This service must be running for console proxies to work.
-You can run proxies of either type against a single nova-consoleauth service in a cluster configuration.
-For information, see :ref:`about-nova-consoleauth`.

-  .. deprecated:: 18.0.0

-    ``nova-consoleauth`` is deprecated since 18.0.0 (Rocky) and will be removed in an upcoming release.
-See
-    :oslo.config:option:`workarounds.enable_consoleauth` for details.

 ``nova-novncproxy`` daemon
   Provides a proxy for accessing running instances through a VNC connection.
   Supports browser-based novnc clients.